MorganMWJ/Firefly.BackendTest/README.txt

 	- A teacher cannot be assigned to more that 5 classes
 	- Only one teacher may be assigned per class
 5. Provide unit tests for the validations detailed in step 3

+Improvements:

+Better logging of events and http request/responses Move validation fro EnrollStudentAsync and AssignClassAsync into separate injected validation service Perhaps add mediator pipeline for logging and mapping????
+Fix stupid issue with database test assertions!!